International cooperation

 Organisation for Economic Co-operation and Development (OECD)

-Central Bank representatives participate in the work of various OECD committees and groups, including the Economic Policy Committee, Working Party 1, the Committee on Financial Markets, and an expert committee on government debt management.
-OECD experts come to Iceland on a regular basis to keep abreast of economic developments, and they issue reports setting forth the Organisation’s assessment of economic developments and prospects in Iceland.
+Central Bank of Iceland staff members participate in various OECD committees on a regular basis.
+These include the Economic Policy Committee, Working Party 1, the Committee on Financial Markets, and an expert committee on government debt management.
+OECD experts visit Iceland regularly and hold discussions on economic affairs with policymakers, as it does in all of the Organisation’s member countries.
+Following the visits, the OECD publishes its assessment of economic conditions.